A matchless collection requires matchless care.

 Facilities also is responsible for the day-to-day management of a busy cultural institution, including security, special events, communications systems, staff support, and housekeeping.

 One of the most critical projects in Facilities is the installation of new compact shelving.
-Scheduled to be completed by the end of 2011, this project will add about 19 percent to the library’s book storage capacity and add a full floor of space, enabling the library to continue to acquire rare, unique books that cannot be found anywhere in the Midwest, the country and, in a few cases, the world.
+Completed in 2012, this project added about 19 percent to the library’s book storage capacity and added a full floor of space, enabling the library to continue to acquire rare, unique books that cannot be found anywhere in the Midwest, the country and, in a few cases, the world.

 From scholarly lectures to corporate retreats, every day the library’s many meeting rooms hum with activity.
 The Facilities Department assists with a wide variety of presentations by providing and setting up rooms and equipment, including projectors, screens, and laptop computers.